Lectionary Bible Studies and Sermons

 The church commissioned

 In the Great Commission, Matthew 28:19-20, Jesus gives his disciples a task of great importance.
-They must gather disciples ("make disciples") by proclaiming the gospel ("baptizing [immersing] them in the name" - not immersing them in water (baptism), but immersing them in the word, the gospel), and they must teach those who respond to it.
+They must gather disciples by proclaiming the gospel, and they must teach those who respond to it.

 John, in his unique style, repeats this commissioning at the end of his gospel.
 The task of evangelism, of communicating the gospel to lost humanity, is driven home in the symbolism of a fishing expedition.
 The fishing scene, with its wonderful catch of fish, harks back to an earlier catch of fish when Jesus called the disciples saying, "come follow me and I will make you fishers of men", Mk.1:17.
 The catch is recorded in Luke 5:1-11.

-The disciples were directionless and so returned to the life that many of them knew well.
+Now, following Jesus' crucifixion, the disciples are directionless and so they have returned to a life that many of them knew well.
 In the miracle of the draught of fishers, Jesus reminds them that they are fisherman of another sort.
 The size of the catch, the unbroken net, the invitation to use some of their catch in the meal, adds to the symbolism of the event.
 They will gather many for the kingdom and those caught by the gospel will not escape.
-In all this they can rest assured for they are in partnership with Jesus.
+In all this they can rest secure in their partnership with Jesus.

 Discussion